sletz17/Analysis-Of-Marvel-Universe/README.md

 # Analysis-Of-Marvel-Universe
-Analyzing the relations between various characters potrayed in the marvel universe using social information methods and techniques
+Analyzing the relations between various characters potrayed in the marvel universe using social information network methods and techniques